notAI-tech/LiteIndex/README.md

 # LiteIndex
-in-process, thread and process safe, easy to use, query-able object storage implenetation for Python
+Embedded, thread and process safe, easy to use, query-able document store for Python

 ### Some use cases, benchmarks and examples:
 - persistent, fast in-process caches and query-able queues